GeoscienceAustralia/fetch/README.md

 #### !regexp-extract

-Extract fields from a filename, and use them in the destination filenames.
+Extract fields from a filename, and use them in the destination directory.

-(This requires knowledge of [regular expressions](https://docs.python.org/2/howto/regex.html#regex-howto))
+(This requires knowledge of [regular expressions](https://docs.python.org/2/howto/regex.html#regex-howto) including named groups)

-A regexp pattern is supplied with named groups.
-Those group names can then be used in folder names.
+Supply a regexp pattern with named groups.
+Those group names can then be used in the target folder name.

 In this example, we have a pattern with three regexp groups: 'year', 'month' and 'day'.
-We use them in the `target_dir`.
+We use year and month in the `target_dir`.

     LS8 BPF:
     schedule: '*/15 * * * *'